RISCV-on-Microsemi-FPGA/CPUs/README.md

 * Two external AHB interfaces for IO and memory

 ### Documentation
-See the [Documentation](https://www.microsemi.com/product-directory/fpga-soc/5210-mi-v-embedded-ecosystem#documents) website for more information
+See the [Mi-V RISC-V Ecosystem](https://www.microsemi.com/product-directory/fpga-soc/5210-mi-v-embedded-ecosystem#documents) webpages for more information